 Land use as at 2001: Arable land: 45.91%, permanent crops: 1.12%, other: 52.97%

 Natural Hazards: Mainly flooding as a result of swollen rivers.

-The situation is continuing to improve since 1989 due to the decline in Poland’s heavy industry and the greater interest of environmental concern by post-Communist governments; air pollution nonetheless remains a serious problem because of sulphur dioxide emissions from the many coal-fired power plants, resulting in acid rain causing forest damage; water pollution from industrial and municipal sources is also a major problem, as is disposal of hazardous wastes; pollution levels should continue to decrease as industrial establishments bring their facilities up to the European Union code, but this will mean substantial costs to businesses and the Government.
+The situation is continuing to improve since 1989 due to the decline in Poland’s heavy industry and the greater interest of environmental concern by post-Communist governments; air pollution nonetheless remains a serious problem because of sulfur dioxide emissions from the many coal-fired power plants, resulting in acid rain causing forest damage; water pollution from industrial and municipal sources is also a major problem, as is disposal of hazardous wastes; pollution levels should continue to decrease as industrial establishments bring their facilities up to the European Union code, but this will mean substantial costs to businesses and the Government.

-Environment and International Agreements: Poland is party to: Air Pollution, Antarctic-Environmental Protocol, Antarctic-Marine Living Resources, Antarctic Seals, Antarctic Treaty, Biodiversity, Climate Change, Climate Change-Kyoto Protocol, Desertification, Endangered Species, Environmental Modification, Hazardous Wastes, Kyoto Protocol, Law of the Sea, Marine Dumping, Ozone Layer Protection, Ship Pollution, Wetlands. – signed, but not yet ratified: Air Pollution-Nitrogen Oxides, Air Pollution-Persistent Organic Pollutants, Air Pollution-Sulphur 94.
+Environment and International Agreements: Poland is party to: Air Pollution, Antarctic-Environmental Protocol, Antarctic-Marine Living Resources, Antarctic Seals, Antarctic Treaty, Biodiversity, Climate Change, Climate Change-Kyoto Protocol, Desertification, Endangered Species, Environmental Modification, Hazardous Wastes, Kyoto Protocol, Law of the Sea, Marine Dumping, Ozone Layer Protection, Ship Pollution, Wetlands. – signed, but not yet ratified: Air Pollution-Nitrogen Oxides, Air Pollution-Persistent Organic Pollutants, Air Pollution-Sulfur 94.

 Other: The geography of Poland has helped historically to create an area of conflict, due to it’s flat terrain and the lack of natural barriers on the North European Plain.

-Geography of Poland – Polska – Poland Travel Guide
+Geography of Poland – Poland Travel Guide